Xilinx/Vitis_Accel_Examples/README.md

 Collection of examples geared at OpenCL host code for optimized interfacing with Xilinx Devices

 - ### CPP KERNELS
 This page contains examples for users who are new to Xilinx SDx OpenCL Flows.
-The focus of the examples is towards code optimization using C++ kernels for Xilinx devices.
+The focus of the examples is towards code optimization using HLS C/C++ kernels for Xilinx devices.

 - ### RTL KERNELS
 Collection of RTL Kernel Based Examples